Violet-Anne Wynne: Resignation from Sinn Féin

 In February 2022, Wynne resigned from Sinn Féin.
-Wynne alleged that she was the victim of a campaign of “psychological warfare” from members of the local party but that she did not have a problem with Sinn Féin TDs in the Dail.
+Wynne alleged that she was the victim of a campaign of "psychological warfare" from members of the local party but that she did not have a problem with Sinn Féin TDs in the Dáil.

 As part of a press release, Wynne stated "I was a proud Sinn Féin TD and took my membership with the party very seriously, I believed that they were the party for United Irelanders and were the future for this island.
-I now have experience that I can no longer ignore" and went on to suggest that the party did "not take kindly to autonomy and those who do not follow their plans”.
+I now have experience that I can no longer ignore" and went on to suggest that the party did "not take kindly to autonomy and those who do not follow their plans".
 Wynne resolved to continue her work as TD as an Independent.

-Sinn Féin Deputy Whip Denise Mitchell responded stating “I am so very sorry to hear of Violet-Anne’s decision this morning.
+Sinn Féin Deputy Whip Denise Mitchell responded stating "I am so very sorry to hear of Violet-Anne's decision this morning.
 Violet-Anne was a valued member of the Sinn Féin Oireachtas team.
 The party worked extremely hard over the last two years to resolve challenges at constituency level.
 That work was continuing."

+At the 2024 general election Wynne lost her seat, securing just 310 first preference votes, a 96% drop in votes compared to her 2020 result.

 Personal life

-Wynne met her partner, John Montaine, while she was living in Blanchardstown, Dublin.
+Wynne is a member of the Church of Ireland.
+She met her partner, John Montaine, while she was living in Blanchardstown, Dublin.
 In 2011, the couple decided to settle in Tullycrine near Kilrush, County Clare with their children under the Rural Settlement Scheme when Montaine developed health issues that required a slower-paced lifestyle.
 Wynne supports Montaine's use of cannabis to manage epilepsy.